allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 ## From idea to development

-The first steps involved all the usual things developers like building the application and automatic testing.
+The first steps involved all the usual things, like building the application and automatic testing.
 Repetitive actions transforming the code into an application were arduous from the very start.
 As it was a Java project, we found a lot of ready-to-use tools and solutions that we could try out.
 The team selected the following testing frameworks:
 [JUnit + JBehave](http://allegro.tech/2015/03/acceptance-testing-with-jbehave-and-gradle.html), with the Gradle + Bamboo support as it